eudoxia0/eudoxia0.github.io/article/_posts/2023-05-05-how-capabilities-work-austral.md

 There isn't a sharp distinction between capabilities and linear types.

-Capabilities can have be empty records, holding no values.
+Capabilities can be empty records, holding no values.
 In that case they are pure type-level permission slips.
 Typically such capabilities are "broad": a network capability, or a filesystem capability likely wouldn't have a pointer to anything.

 But linear types that have values---like a linear `File` type that wraps an